Losant/losant-rest-js/docs/subscriptions.md

-# Flows Actions
+# Subscriptions Actions

-Details on the various actions that can be performed on the Flows resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Subscriptions resource, including the expected parameters and the potential responses.

 ##### Contents